francisbitontistudio/shoemaster_example/README.md

 Upload:

-Provided with API key(Not required now) , user files can be uplaoded to GENYSIS server through http post request to endpoint
+Provided with API key(temporarily not required now) , user files can be uploaded to GENYSIS server through http post request to endpoint

 https://studiobitonti.appspot.com/storage/upload

 Or using provided uploader example:
 * <a href='https://francisbitontistudio.github.io/shoemaster_example/upload.html'>Uploader</a><br>

+Please note the uploading will automatically rewrite files with same names

 Download: